These Whole30 breakfast recipes make following the plan so much easier!

 These sweet potato bacon and egg muffins are Whole30, and Paleo approved.

-So make a big batch and enjoy these bite-sized treats whenever the craving hits.
+So make a big batch and enjoy these Whole30 snacks whenever the craving hits.

 Best of all, you can even freeze these for later.
 Just ensure they’re totally cool and store in an air-tight container.